knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="getachievementtemplate"></a>
 # **GetAchievementTemplate**
-> ModelTemplateResource GetAchievementTemplate (string id)
+> TemplateResource GetAchievementTemplate (string id)

 Get a single achievement template